hoijui/ReZipDoc/README.md

 [git](https://git-scm.com/) does not like binary files.
-They make the repo grow fast in size in MB (see [delta compression](https://en.wikipedia.org/wiki/Delta_encoding)), and when you try to see what changed in them in a commit, you only get this:
+They make the repo grow fast in size in MB (see [delta compression](https://en.wikipedia.org/wiki/Delta_encoding)), and when you try to see what changed in a commit, you only get this:

 > Binary files _A_ and _B_ differ!

 ... not very useful!

-__ReZipDoc__ solves both of these issues, though only for ZIP based files -- like for example FreeCAD and LibreOffice files -- not all binary ones.
+__ReZipDoc__ solves both of these issues, though only for ZIP based files, which includes for example FreeCAD and LibreOffice files.

+> **NOTE** It does not work for all binary files!

+> **HINT** If you are unsure whether a file format is ZIP based,
+> just try to look at it with a software that can peak into ZIP files.\
+>  On Linux or OSX: `unzip -l someFile.xyz`

 So if you are storing ZIP based files in your `git` repo, you probably want to use __ReZipDoc__.